The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I can’t say for sure that it is a bug qua bug, but it is absolutely something we would like to fix if at all possible.
 If you could cut down the data so that we could have access to at least the catalogs, and ideally the input manifests, that would be awesome.
 We might be able to work something out WRT confidentiality if you can’t do the cutting, but might entertain giving us private access to the data.

-#2 Updated by Oliver Hookins about 1 year ago
+#2 Updated by Oliver Hookins almost 2 years ago

 - File foo.pp added

 Actually it is very easy to duplicate – see the attached file.

 Everything in the ‘main’ stage:

 $ puppet apply foo.pp warning: Could not retrieve fact fqdn notice: Finished catalog run in 5.11 seconds

 With class ‘a’ in stage ‘pre’ which is set to come before ‘main’: